calint/zen-x/README.md

 under construction, second try at fpga using verilog in xilinx vivado

-rom and ram implemented using ip block ram
+rom and ram implemented using on board block ram

 pre pipeline

-? cycles / instruction
+2 cycles / instruction

 ```